yahyabarghash/ISO-TP/README.md

 Modern in-vehicle networks (IVNs) are exposed to eavesdropping, message injection, and DoS attacks.
 This project provides:

 - **ISO-TP (ISO 15765-2)** transport layer over CAN for messages up to 4095 bytes.

-- **emb::TLS** integration for mutual authentication, confidentiality, and integrity on deeply embedded ECUs.
+ Note: emb::TLS** integration "can" be made for mutual authentication, confidentiality, and integrity on deeply embedded ECUs.

 All designed for resource-constrained microcontrollers (e.g., ARM Cortex-M) to secure ECU-to-gateway channels.